Conformis Total Knee

 - 88% reported their knee as feeling normal most or all of the time

 - Implant survivorship was found to be 100% at an average of 23 months post-op

 What about longer term implant survivorship?

 The ‘National Joint Registry’ is a UK organisation that collects information on all knee replacement operations to improve clinical standards and benefit patients.
 It is a record of how well implants are ‘surviving’, or lasting in patients.
 So far at 6 years, Conformis has a cumulative revision rate (failed implant) of 1.7%.
 This compares to the national average of 2.5%.

 The Orthopaedic Data Evaluation Panel (ODEP) is an independent panel of experts comprising mostly of leading UK surgeons.
 ODEP have awarded the Conformis iTotal with a 5A rating.
 This means that based on past performance and current scientific literature, there is at least 5 years of strong evidence that the implant performs as intended.
-Whilst the results so far are very encouraging, what is not yet available is meaningful long-term data (7 years plus), as the implant has only been available since 2011.
+Whilst the results so far are very encouraging, what is not yet available is meaningful long-term data (7 years plus).

 A bespoke implant is more expensive than a traditional implant but all major private health insurance companies usually approve Conformis procedures that are performed by surgeons trained in the Conformis technique.
 You can learn more about Conformis by visiting www.conformis.co.uk.